-Following a lifecycle approach, Mess Charitable Trust works intensively through focused welfare projects in four major areas – child education, healthcare for families, skills training and livelihood for youth, and community engagement through women empowerment.
+Following a lifecycle approach, Mess Society works intensively through focused welfare projects in four major areas – child education, healthcare for families, skills training and livelihood for youth, and community engagement through women empowerment.

 So far, we have been able to directly impact the lives of over 1 million children and families.

 More than 200,000 children provided education so far